-

 Public Transit Shuttle

+All buses are free.
 Nantucket Regional Transit Authority runs “The Wave”, which is a year-round shuttle bus services multiple routes all over the island.
 Some of these routes include transportation to Jetties and Surfside Beaches, and a Fast Ferry Connector from Faregrounds Road and the airport.
 The shuttles depart from downtown Nantucket and travel to mid-island and outlying areas, then loops back into town.
 All buses are handicap-accessible and accommodate two bikes on a first-come, first-served basis.
-Passes may be purchased aboard all buses or at the GreenHound Building on Washington Street.

 Taxis & Auto Rentals